Pendo Pricing and Plan Breakdown (2025) + More Cost-Effective Alternative

 How much does Userpilot cost?

-Unlike Pendo, Userpilot offers transparent, upfront pricing, no hidden fees, and no surprises.
-You get the same in-app guidance, product analytics, and product feedback surveys at a fraction of the cost.
+Unlike Pendo, Userpilot offers transparent pricing with no hidden fees.
+You get the same in-app guidance, product analytics, and product feedback surveys for 60-80% less than Pendo’s pricing.

-- Starter plan: At $249/month, this plan is perfect for smaller teams looking for essential user engagement tools, NPS surveys, and analytics for up to 2,000 monthly active users.
+- Starter plan: At $299/month billed annually, this plan is perfect for smaller teams looking for essential user engagement tools, NPS surveys, and analytics for up to 2,000 monthly active users.

 - Growth plan: Priced at $799/month, this is ideal for scaling teams that need advanced analytics, custom MAUs, and deeper user insights with in-app surveys and content localization.